bil/licorice/README.md

 # Example Model
 config:

-  tick_size: 100000 # This is equicalent to 1ms
+  tick_len: 100000 # This is equicalent to 1ms
   num_ticks: 10 # How many ticks to run for

 signals: